jgrandchavin/lofelt/README.md

 # 📳 Lofelt

+**Unlock the Power of Haptics in Mobile Devices on Flutter**

 **Lofelt** builds state-of-the-art **haptic technologies** for iOS and Android developers and creatives.

+## ⚠️ Disclaimer

-⚠️ This plugin is not developed by Lofelt ⚠️
+🖥 This plugin is NOT developed by Lofelt
+🍏 This plugin is available only for iOS for the moment ❌ Add Lofelt to your project make it not buildable on Simulator

 ## ⛏ Getting started